CONTACT

 • Intended for increased risk flight operations

-• Can operate beyond the VLOS (BVLOS) and at altitudes higher than 120 metres
+• Can operate beyond the VLOS (BVLOS) and at altitudes higher than 120 meters

 CERTIFIED CATEGORY: